• Menu

 How to Make a Bourbon Hot Toddy

-1. Boil fresh water.
+1. Boil fresh filtered water.
 Allow the boiled water to rest for one minute.

-2. Once you’ve got your heatproof mugs in place, add the bourbon, honey, fresh lemon juice (also great for battling a winter cold) and grated nutmeg into the mug.
+2. Once you’ve got your heatproof mugs in place, pour the bourbon, honey, fresh lemon juice and grated nutmeg into the mug.
+Stir well.

 Hot Bourbon Toddy in a mug with a lemon garnish.